git4rk/ApplicationServeronCloud/maintenanceAndUpdates.md

 The fastest way to update to the latest maintenance level is to create a new instance.
 However, if you prefer to retain long-lived service instances, you can apply maintenance to your existing installation by running the provided `installService.sh` script or by using IBM Installation Manager as described in the following sections.

 ### Updating by using the installService.sh script
+{: #install-service-script}

 Your service instance is configured with an Installation Manager repository that is frequently updated with available security fixes and WebSphere Application Server fix packs.
 You can use the `/home/virtuser/installService.sh` script to apply these fixes and fix packs.
 The script must be run as the root user.
+To install an interim fix or fix pack, see [Getting a fix earlier and then installing the downloaded fix by using installService.sh](#download-install-service).

 The amount of disk space that is required to install the updates varies depending on the types of updates that you install.
 Installing only interim fixes requires 1 GB of free space on the virtual machine.
 Installing fix packs increased the required disk space to 1.3 GB.